How to Communicate Frustration to Your Business Partner Without an Argument

 Sometimes, you will need to agree to disagree.
 Walking away can be difficult, but many times, it’s more important to preserve the business partnership relationship than to be correct.

-Disagree in the Right Context
+Disagree with Your Business Partner in the Right Context

 Pick a good time to talk to your partner about disagreements.
 Springing a list of grievances on your business partner when they are stressed is not the best way to conduct a healthy, productive discussion.